 The "V-22 Aerial Refueling System (VARS)" will use a modified version of Cobham's existing FR300 Hose Drum Unit (HDU).
 The contract follows investigatory work going back to 2013, with operational capability expected in late 2019.
 The short development cycle is due to the fact that the FR300 HDU is a well-established system; the first version of the FR300 was designed in the 1960s, and there are now about 450 units in use worldwide, according to Cobham officials.
 The Lockheed Martin C-130 Hercules is the best-known platform that uses the FR300.
 Proof-of-concept tanker trials with the Osprey have already been performed, presumably with an existing FR300 haywired into the Osprey.

 The production Osprey VARS will be a "roll-on / roll-off" system, easily installed and removed as needs require.
 It will require some modifications to the MV-22B for use -- including changes to allow the refueling hose to be deployed regardless of rear door position, and electrical system changes to allow the VARS to be used in both rotary- and fixed-wing flight modes.
 The changes are not seen as extensive or, by aerospace standards, expensive.
 Bell-Boeing is also considering other special-mission configurations of the Osprey -- such as surveillance, electronic warfare, or command post -- but there's been no action on such yet.

 * Big technology corporations, having some resources to spare, are fond of coming with futuristic technology scenarios.
 European aerospace giant Airbus is particularly keen on such, and has concocted a scheme for drone-connected cities, under the "Vahana" project.

 Users arriving in a city at, say, an airport would use a smartphone or such to book a seat on a "CityAirbus" or "zenHop" drone, then fly to then proceed to their destination, a "zenHub" helipad.
-Luggage would be delivered by another service (yes, "zenLuggage"), with the system protected from malicious hacking by "zenCyber".
+Luggage would be delivered by another service (yes, "zenLuggage"), with the system protected from malicious hacking by, of course, "zenCyber".